jonsamwell/angular-http-batcher/README.md

 ====================

 The biggest performance boost you will get with modern single page style apps is to reduce the number of HTTP request you send.
-This module has been designed to batch http requests to the same endpoint following the http 1.1 batch spec.
-All you need to do is configure the batch endpoint with the library and the rest is taken care of.
+This module has been designed to batch http requests to the same endpoint following the http 1.1 batch spec and after the
+1.11.0 update it can now support multiple any number of batch formats and I'm planning to implement that Facebook batch protocol very soon.
+All you need to do is configure the batch endpoint with the library and the rest is taken care of!

-See my original blog blog for a detailed overview - http://jonsamwell.com/batching-http-requests-in-angular/
+See my original blog post for a detailed overview - http://jonsamwell.com/batching-http-requests-in-angular/

 <h3 id="angular-http-batcher-getting-started">Getting Started</h3>